Skip to content

 marimo run your_notebook.py

-Convert from Jupyter to marimo
+Convert Jupyter notebooks and Python scripts to marimo

 marimo convert your_notebook.ipynb -o your_notebook.py